thegiftedatelier/iman/docs/index.md

 # Privacy Policy for Iman

-Iman is a locally run desktop tool created by and for the personal use of [Rosi / The Gifted Atelier]
+Iman is a locally run desktop tool created by *TheGiftedAtelier* for the personal use

 This tool:
 * Does not collect, store, or transmit any personal data